 All stationery (letterhead, envelopes and business cards) must display the Michigan State University wordmark and university seal as specified.
 No additional visual marks are permitted.
 The university provides clear templates and an online ordering option that allows you to enter information for your unit into pre-set templates.

 Visit the MSU brand guidelines for more information.
 To order printed stationery and more, go to MSU's print procurement site.

-Many staff members have access to contribute basic content, event information or news items to the main College of Education website and many other related web pages, such as departments, programs and offices.
+Many staff members have access to edit website content for their respective departments, programs and offices as well as access to add event information to the main College of Education website and related events feeds.

 Building and Maintaining Websites

 It is important that all websites representing the College of Education look and feel similar.
 Cohesiveness throughout the College of Education's websites not only reinforces our university and college brands, but also helps visitors to feel familiar and comfortable while navigating across all our college sites.
 In addition, consistency across websites makes the work of our web development team much more manageable.
 Our websites are constantly evolving and improving, and with so many sites and pages throughout the college it takes a lot of time to implement a change throughout.
 When our websites use the same back-end frameworks, we can most efficiently and effectively make changes and upgrades to all sites.

 If you are in need of a new website within the College of Education web space, contact Justin Rappaport.
 Examples of websites that would be appropriate for using the College of Eduation web framework include departments, academic programs, centers, institutes, offices and labs.
 Other related websites that we do have resources for, but that would not be appropriate for the college website framework, include courses, student organizations, faculty websites and grant/project websites.

 Existing Websites, News and Events